Florence for Foodies: 10 Delicious Experiences You Can’t Miss

 On these food tours of Florence, you'll eat a food you won't find anywhere else, such as lampredotto, schiacciata sandwich, Tuscan salami and cheeses, pasta with truffles, crostini neri, coccoli...
 Everyone is welcome to these Florence gourmet experiences!

-A visit to a trattoria in Florence is the perfect way to experience authentic Tuscan cuisine and culture.
-These cosy, family-run restaurants offer traditional dishes like ribollita - vegetable soup, bistecca alla fiorentina - the juicy grilled steak served with baked potatoes, and pappardelle al cinghiale - pasta with wild boar.
+These cosy, family-run spots serve up classic dishes like ribollita — a hearty vegetable soup, bistecca alla fiorentina — the famous juicy grilled steak paired with baked potatoes, and pappardelle al cinghiale — fresh pasta with wild boar ragù.

 • Osteria La Dolce Vita Firenze